-Chevening Scholar powers to win in bench press championship
+Chevening Scholar wins bronze in world bench press championship

-Ukrainian Chevening Scholar and weight-lifter Bohdan Bon has been selected to represent the Great Britain team at a major international powerlifting championship.
+Ukrainian Chevening Scholar and weight-lifter Bohdan Bon won a bronze medal for Great Britain at a major international powerlifting championship.

 Bohdan is from Kyiv, Ukraine and is currently studying an LLM in International Banking and Finance Law at the University of Leeds.

-The IPF championships will be held in May, and Chevening wishes Bohdan good luck as he balances his studies with his preparations for the tournament.
+Bohdan will be competing in other championships throughout this year and Chevening wishes him good luck as he balances his studies with his preparations for these tournaments.